Digital1O1/Data_Structures/Geeks For Geeks DSA/Data Structures/Array/array_notes.md

   - Works by repeatedly swapping adjacent elements if they're in the wrong order
   - Not suitable for large arrays since it's `average` and `worst-case` time complexity is high
 - Selection Sort
-  - Find the minimum eleemnt in every iteration --> Place it in the beginning of the array at the first index
+  - Find the minimum element in every iteration --> Place it in the beginning of the array at the first index
   - This algorithm gets divided into `sorted` and `unsorted` subarray
   - Not great to use with large arrays
 - Insertion sort